pfroud/JMCCUL/info-about-JNA-and-JNAerator.md

 * `-runtime JNA`: use JNA instead of [BridJ](https://github.com/nativelibs4java/BridJ).
 * `-package xyz.froud.jmccul`: adds a `package` statement to the top of the generated Java files, and creates subdirectories for each part of the package name.
 * `-o outputDirectory`: put all the output files in a folder called `outputDirectory`.
-* `-f`: overwrite existing files.
-Without this flag, if the output files already exist, JNAerator will crash with an `IOException`.

 For the list of all available JNAerator options, visit the wiki page on GitHub called [Command Line Options And Environment Variables](https://github.com/nativelibs4java/JNAerator/wiki/Command-Line-Options-And-Environment-Variables).